Residential and Student Life employs more than 100 student employees in a variety of roles to assist in bettering your college experience.

-During office hours the Office Assistant (OA) will act as the main administrative assistant for the Office of Community Engagement.
-This includes answering the main phone line, returning calls, retrieving voicemail, taking messages, welcoming guests to the office, and informing OCE staff of visitors there to see them.
+During office hours the Office Assistant (OA) will act as the main administrative assistant for Residential and Student Life.
+This includes answering the main phone line, returning calls, retrieving voicemail, taking messages, welcoming guests to the office, and informing Residential and Student Life staff of visitors there to see them.
 Additional office duties may include the following: copying, filing, picking up and delivering mail, distribution of keys, logging use of the Community Kitchen, supporting the coordination of programs/processes, creating flyers/posters, updating bulletin boards in CCN, and other office-related duties as assigned by professional staff.

-Resident Assistants (RAs) are paraprofessional staff members of the Office of Community Engagement, reporting directly to the designated Residence Coordinator (RC) for their hall or area.
+Resident Assistants (RAs) are paraprofessional staff members of Residential and Student Life, reporting directly to the designated Residence Coordinator (RC) for their hall or area.
 RAs are full-time students enrolled at Purchase College and employed to work as part of a team within the office to provide assistance, guidance, support, and direction to the residents in their area.
 In turn, RAs are also responsible for communicating about the community climate back to the RC.
 This includes but is not limited to, welfare concerns, violations of student code of conduct or any housing policy, facilities concerns, and anything else that could have the potential to effect the community.

 The primary responsibility of this position is to connect with residents and build a community in the residential areas.
 RAs provide support and referrals for residents and plan programs & activities in their communities.
 RAs provide nightly duty coverage for emergencies and assistance; even “after hours” they can aid with the overall safety and well-being of their community.
 At all times an RA is expected to role model positive behavior both inside and outside the classroom.
-Finally, RAs must assist with large processes and administrative tasks as required by the Office of Community Engagement and Purchase College.
+Finally, RAs must assist with large processes and administrative tasks as required by Residential and Student Life and Purchase College.

 Student Orientation Leader